Panel Registration Guidelines

 - You MUST provide your surname that is on your state-issued ID.
 We will not share these names on a public forum.
 This is to keep track of panelists in our records for reimbursement & avoid fraud.
 We do not require your legal first names.

 - It is the responsibility of the panelists to inform upon registration if you are planning to or already have applied for another panel.
-Generally, we catch on!
-However, many panels come through our system.
+Many panels come through our system, especially with duplicate names.
 If you go from a LEAD to a SECONDARY on a panel or vice versa, we won’t easily be able to tell if you are on multiple panels.
 We will try to accommodate if panels get scheduled too close, but without a warning that a panelist is on another panel, we cannot guarantee they will be scheduled with adequate in between time.

 - All panels are 1 hour long time slot (including set-up and tear down).
 Your panel contents should be 50 minutes long, and leave 5 minutes at the beginning for setup, and 5 minutes at the end to clean up.
 Too many panelists have been running over their time, causing an inconvenience for the panelists & panel runners following up.